opalj/JCG/general_expressions/README.md

-This JCG sub-project contains all cases not waranting their own sub-project.
+This JCG sub-project contains all cases not warranting their own sub-project.
 The project implements a library modeling simple arithmetic expressions and an app using said library to process arithmetic expressions.
 Contains following test cases:

 1. Class instantiable only via a factory method.